databricks/terraform-provider-databricks/docs/guides/experimental-exporter.md

 ---
-page_title: "Experimental resource importer"
+page_title: "Experimental resource exporter"
 ---
-# Experimental resource importer
+# Experimental resource exporter

+-> **Note** This tooling is experimental and provided as is.
+It has an evolving API, which may change or be removed in future versions of the provider.

 Generates `*.tf` files for Databricks resources as well as `import.sh` to run import state.
 Available as part of provider binary.
 The only possible way to authenticate is through [environment variables](../index.md#Environment-variables).